WELCOME TO MILFORD BROOK SCHOOL!

 In order to meet the needs of a growing community, Milford Brook School was built in 1972.
 The school was named after the Milford Brook, which gave waterpower for local grist, flour, & sawmills, including Lafayette Mills, in the late 1800's.

 As the children progress through each grade, the classroom program escalates to provide new learning opportunities.
 The staff takes a great deal of pride in offering an outstanding academic program through commitment, dedication, and enthusiasm.
 The teachers consistently differentiate instruction and modify/adapt curriculum units to provide an interdisciplinary program.
 By utilizing a multi-faceted approach to language arts instructions, teachers provide students with a balanced literacy program that integrates the use of myriad resources.
 Such resources include the use of leveled, multi-genre texts, coupled with the adaptation of authentic texts to strengthen reading skills.
 In addition, language arts instruction is also focused on enhancing the learners' skills as related to academic vocabulary, writing, and differentiated spelling and word patterns.
-Throughout the year, students acquire and develop decoding skills, fluency, and extensive comprehension strategies through participation in author studies, book talks, Project Read and Making Meaning supported lessons, the Daily 5, guided reading sessions, and strategy groups.
+Throughout the year, students acquire and develop decoding skills, fluency, and extensive comprehension strategies through participation in author studies; book talks; Teachers College, Project Read and Making Meaning supported lessons; the Daily 5; guided reading sessions; and strategy groups.
 Mathematics skills and concepts are supported with a hands-on approach to foster understanding and an appreciation for the world of numbers.
-In addition, mathematics instruction is supported through the adaptation of the Envision Math program and through the implementation of centers through the implementation of the Daily 3 structure in most classrooms.
+In addition, mathematics instruction is supported through the adaptation of the Pearson Envision 2.0 Math program and through the implementation of centers through the implementation of the Daily 3 structure in most classrooms.
 Smart Boards, classroom computers, communicators, document cameras, iPads, Google Classroom, Google Expedition virtual reality headsets, and Chrome Books are utilized to engage learners and enhance learning.

 A focus on academic learning highlights our full-day kindergarten program, where students are exposed to the same balanced literacy approach as their grades 1-5 counterparts.
-Highlighting their achievement is the successful implementation of a writing workshop model using the Teachers College Units of Study to support instruction.
+Highlighting their achievement is the successful implementation of a reading and writing workshop model using the Teachers College Units of Study to support instruction.

 Learning is supported for all learners at Milford Brook School as the Problem Solving Team members collaborate with each other and classroom teachers to screen and pre-identify students who are in need of supportive services.
 Pre-identified students are assigned to one of the three tiers outlined in the Response to Intervention model implemented within the school.
 During the school year, the Problem Solving Team continues to collaborate with each other and classroom teachers to discuss the progress and effectiveness of interventions for these pre-identified students; the team also seeks to assist teachers who refer struggling students for Tier I, Tier II, and/or Tier III interventions.
 The goal of the Problem Solving Team is to identify the underlying problem which may be hindering a child's growth and to develop an effective intervention plan to support this area.
 Student learning is progress monitored weekly to determine if growth is evident or to support a new set of interventions which may be needed.

 The special subjects provide the children with a variety of motivating and interesting learning experiences.
 Art classes study the products of the masters and engage students in activities of individual artistic expression.
-During physical education, the children stretch, run, twist, and jump with their classmates to help develop young bones and muscles.
+During physical education, children stretch, run, twist, and jump with their classmates to help develop young bones and muscles.
 Vocal and instrumental music classes provide the opportunity for students to learn about each family of instruments and to develop a love of music.
-A highlight of our general music program is the use of a full class piano lab where all students apply knowledge of musical theory into musical practice.
+A highlight of our general music program is the use of a full class piano lab where all students apply knowledge of musical theory to musical practice.
 The Media Center is a treasure of printed materials to interest and excite readers of all talents.
 Students participate in weekly Rosetta Stone sessions to acquire World Language skills.

-Furthermore, the Milford Brook Student Council meets monthly and continues to make contributions to the school and local community.
+Furthermore, the Milford Brook Student Council meets monthly and continues to make contributions to the school and the local community.
 In addition to collaborating with the school counselor to sponsor a Thanksgiving Food Drive, students involved in the Student Council assisted with the school's annual Giving Tree gift-giving drive to help support local families during the holiday season.

 The help of volunteers in the classrooms and a very active Parent Teachers Organization (PTO) are two of the school's greatest assets; their support is integral to the success of our school.
 Our highly competent staff and involved parents, who together value the importance of education, help us build self-confident, independent, and well-educated children.
 Milford Brook School is a strong, cohesive learning community that puts children's needs first and which strives to maintain a vision of "Excellence in Education," so that our students successfully learn, grow, and succeed.